Streamerbot/docs/streamerbot/3.api/1.sub-actions/twitch/moderation/chat-modes/follow-mode.md

 # Follow Mode
 Turn follow mode on or off
-:image-preview

 ## Parameters
 ### `State`